|How do you use documentation throughout your workflow? Share your experience with us by taking this survey.|

-See in Glossary.
+See in Glossary or group of Sprites.
 The Sprite Mask only affects objects using the Sprite RendererA component that lets you display images as Sprites for use in both 2D and 3D scenes.
 More info

 See in Glossary Component.